 When shopping for a new conventional or flatbed microwave, there are a variety of built-in and freestanding models available.
 The different types of microwaves include:

-- Grill microwaves: Work like solo microwaves but incorporate normal microwave heating with a grill function.
+- Grill microwaves: Grill microwaves work like solo microwaves but incorporate normal microwave heating with a grill function.
 This allows you to brown and cook food using heat from the grill or microwave function, or both.
-Unlike other types of microwaves, grill microwaves don’t offer convectional heating and are usually more expensive than your solo model.
+Unlike other types of microwaves, grill microwaves don’t work with convectional heating and are usually more expensive than your solo model.

 Who Sells Flatbed Microwaves?